pierreroudier/asdreader/README.md

 This package implements a simple reader for spectroscopy data collected using ASD (now PAN Analytics, Inc.) visible near-infrared spectrometers, and stored using the ASD format (which is documented [here](http://support.asdi.com/Document/Documents.aspx)).

+The spectra can be extracted from the ASD file as raw (DN), white reference, radiance, or reflectance.
+Additionally, the metadata information contained in the ASD file header can also be accessed.

 ## Installation

 It's easiest to use the `devtools` package to install `asdreader`: